BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !img("zcell_40.jpg")

-Follow the path in the Deepwoods.
+Follow the path out of the cave and into the Deepwoods.
 Grab a hidden *Normal Gem* and hop down the ledge.
 Cross the bridge to the left, and Fern will get trapped in a cage.
+Down at the lever above the cage:

 **Relationship Point Choices:**
 - Let Fern out right away (+1 Fern)